 Bowel Problems with MS are not as common as bladder problems.
 However, untreated problems with the bladder may lead to problems with the bowel.
-That is the reason bladder symptoms usually are, or at least should be, treated first.
+That is the reason bladder symptoms usually are, or at least should be, treated first and fairly quickly after developing.
 So why is that, you ask?

 Temporary constipation may be come about when you have problems like leaking, urgency, or frequent trips to the bathroom, which cause you to not drink enough water or take in enough fluids.
 When you don't have enough fluid in your bowels, this can cause them to become harder to pass.
 This is usually temporary, as I said earlier, but it can cause still more problems if not corrected.